PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br />
 <br/>
-<b>After we are finished with the Windows 10 installation process we go to the System Proprieties we press Rename this PC (advance) then press change and rename the computer according to our diagram as CLIENT1 and join our domain named as mydomain.com.
+<b>After we are finished with the Windows 10 installation process we go to the System Proprieties press Rename this PC (advance) then press change and rename the computer according to our diagram as CLIENT1 and join our domain named mydomain.com.
 You should receive a welcome to the domain message if you were successful.</b><br /> <br />

 <img width="1677" alt="Renamed PC_Join Domain" src="https://user-images.githubusercontent.com/117952272/207986222-672aa497-32be-488e-a0ff-59794b89fa8f.png">

 <br />
 <br />
 <br/>
-<b>For changes to take place we restarted the computer and try to log in into mydomain.com with our admin account.</b><br /> <br />
+<b>For changes to take place we restarted the computer and try to log in to mydomain.com with our admin account.</b><br /> <br />

 https://user-images.githubusercontent.com/117952272/207988354-cc6984f4-391f-4331-801d-0161587d9ca3.mp4